d4sein/Released-or-Not/README.md

 It scrapes info from the web and stores them in a JSON file.

 ### How can I use it?
-After grabbing the newest release, within the main directory, open terminal and type `pip install -r requirements.txt` .
+After grabbing the newest release, in the main directory, open terminal and type `pip install -r requirements.txt` .
 That's it, you're good to go.
 You can do `python main.py --help` to see all the available commands.

 ### Goals